Photos by Mrinabh Dutta.

 200 Word Bio:

 Jennifer Brozek is a Hugo Award finalist and a multiple Bram Stoker Award finalist.
-Winner of the Australian Shadows Award for best edited publication, Jennifer has edited fifteen anthologies with more on the way, including the acclaimed Chicks Dig Gaming and Shattered Shields anthologies.
+Winner of the Australian Shadows Award for best edited publication, Jennifer has edited sixteen anthologies with more on the way, including the acclaimed Chicks Dig Gaming and Shattered Shields anthologies.
 Author of Apocalypse Girl Dreaming, Industry Talk, the Last Days of Salton Academy, and the acclaimed Melissa Allen series, she has more than seventy published short stories, and is the Creative Director of Apocalypse Ink Productions.

 Jennifer is a freelance author for numerous RPG companies.
 Winner of the Scribe, Origins, and ENnie awards, her contributions to RPG sourcebooks include Dragonlance, Colonial Gothic, Shadowrun, Serenity, Savage Worlds, and White Wolf SAS.
-Jennifer is the author of the award winning YA Battletech novel, The Nellus Academy Incident, and Shadowrun novella, Doc Wagon 19.
+Jennifer is the author of the award winning YA BattleTech novel, The Nellus Academy Incident, and Shadowrun novella, Doc Wagon 19.
 She has also written for the AAA MMO, Aion, and the award winning videogame, Shadowrun Returns.

 When she is not writing her heart out, she is gallivanting around the Pacific Northwest in its wonderfully mercurial weather.
 Jennifer is an active member of SFWA, HWA, and IAMTW.
 Read more about her at jenniferbrozek.com or follow her on Twitter at @JenniferBrozek.

-Award winning and award nominated author, editor, and tie-in writer, Jennifer Brozek has spent over ten years doing what she loves most, working in interesting worlds with unique characters and creatures.
-Two of her works, Never Let Me Sleep (Permuted Press, 2015), and The Last Days of Salton Academy (Ragnarok Productions, 2016), were nominated for Bram Stoker Awards for Superior Achievement in a Young Adult Novel.
+Award winning author, editor, and tie-in writer, Jennifer Brozek has spent over ten years doing what she loves most, working in interesting worlds with unique characters and creatures.
+Two of her works, Never Let Me Sleep (Permuted Press, 2015), and The Last Days of Salton Academy (Ragnarok Productions, 2016), were nominated for the Bram Stoker Award for Superior Achievement in a Young Adult Novel.
 Shattered Shields (Baen Books, 2014) was nominated for a Hugo award for Best Short Form Editor.
 In 2015, she was awarded a Scribe Award for The Nellus Academy Incident (Catalyst Game Lab, 2014).
 Her editing work has netted her an Australian Shadows Award for Grants Pass (Morrigan Books 2009).
 Jennifer’s short for work has appeared in Apex Publications, and in anthologies set in the worlds of Valdemar, Shadowrun, V-Wars, and Predator.
 Jennifer is also the Creative Director of Apocalypse Ink Productions, and has written many RPG source and fiction material for Dragonlance, Savage Worlds, Rogue Games, Cortex, and Gut Shot Games.

 Jennifer’s first publications were short stories.
 Her first SFWA qualifying story was “Snipe Hunting” which appeared in Apex Digest 2010.
 Since then she’s had over 75 short stories published in publications such as Apex Magazine, Crossed Genres, and Blood Bound Books.
-She writes in many genres including horror, fantasy and science fiction.
+She writes in many genres including horror, urban fantasy, and science fiction.
 Jennifer states, “I have so many stories to tell.
 I want to entertain and inspire.
 I want, someday, for someone to tell me that my writing changed their world for the better.”

 While writing takes up part of Jennifer’s daily life, editing also plays an important role in her career.
 Slush reading for Apex Magazine began her unique journey into assisting authors.
 After some time in the slush piles, she asked Jason Sizemore for the position of senior editor.
 Since that time, she has edited anthologies for DAW, Baen Books, and Worldfire Press.
 Jennifer is also the creative director of Apocalypse Ink Productions and was the managing editor of Evil Girlfriend Media.